dmitrychuba-ti/nova-google-autocomplete/README.md

 ### Security

-If you've found a bug regarding security please mail [contact@yieldstudio.fr](mailto:contact@yieldstudio.fr) instead of using the issue tracker.
+If you've found a bug regarding security please mail [contact@dmitrychuba.fr](mailto:contact@dmitrychuba.fr) instead of using the issue tracker.

 ## Credits